ddhorstman-lambdaschool/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+``
+React is a library meant to make it easy to build full-on web applications on a single page without compromising performance.
+The virtual DOM makes sure only relevant parts get updated, the component structure scales for large applications, and JSX is just much nicer syntax than vanilla for building components.
+``

 - [ ] What does it mean to _think_ in react?

+``
+I'm not sure?
+Perhaps you mean thinking in terms of components, making things modular and scalable.
+``

 - [ ] Describe state.

+``
+State is something permanent you're keeping track of.
+The useState() hook makes it possible to store any kind of state.
+``

 - [ ] Describe props.

+``
+Props are information passed down from a parent to a child.
+The parent's state is the child's props!
+``

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+``
+Side effects are things that a function alters outside of the scope of the function itself.
+The useEffect() dependency array allows you to track side-effect changes to a specific value and respond accordingly.
+By default, any side effect that changes the state or props of a component will automatically trigger a re-render of the affected component(s).
+``

 ## Project Set Up